Aleksandar Hemon: Works

 In 2000 Hemon published his first book, The Question of Bruno, which included short stories and a novella.

 His second book, Nowhere Man, followed in 2002.
 Variously referred to as a novel and as a collection of linked stories, Nowhere Man concerns Jozef Pronek, a character who earlier appeared in one of the stories in The Question of Bruno.
 It was a finalist for the 2002 National Book Critics Circle Award.

 In June 2006, Exchange of Pleasant Words and A Coin were published by Picador.

 On 1 May 2008, Hemon released The Lazarus Project, inspired by the story of Lazarus Averbuch, which featured photographs by Hemon's childhood friend, photographer Velibor Božović.
 The novel was a finalist for the 2008 National Book Award, the 2008 National Book Critics Circle Award, and was named as a "New York Times Notable Book" and New York magazine's No. 1 Book of the Year.

 In May 2009, Hemon released a collection of stories, Love and Obstacles, which were largely written at the same time as he wrote The Lazarus Project.

 In 2011, Hemon was awarded the PEN/W.G.
 Sebald Award chosen by the judges Jill Ciment, Salvatore Scibona, and Gary Shteyngart.

 Hemon's first nonfiction book, The Book of My Lives, was released in 2013.

 Hemon's novel The Making of Zombie Wars was released in 2015.

-He published his second work of non-fiction, My Parents: An Introduction, in 2019.
+In 2019, he published My Parents: An Introduction.
+This and This Does Not Belong to You actually makes two "discrete but complementary" works of nonfiction, his second and third, and concerns the "nature of storytelling, memory, history and homeland": Thematically, My Parents: An Introduction is organized family memoir, while This Does Not Belong to You is "fragmentary reminiscences" of author’s own "Bosnian childhood".

 On August 20, 2019, it was announced that Hemon would co-write the script for The Matrix Resurrections alongside David Mitchell and Lana Wachowski.
 The film was released on December 22, 2021.

 His latest novel The World and All That it Holds was published on February 2, 2023.
 It was the winner of the 2023 Grand Prix de Littérature Américaine, which honors the best American novel translated into French and published in France.
 (The book was published in France as Un monde de ciel et de terre by Calmann-Lévy, translated by Michèle Albaret-Maatsch.)